DTrejo/pbpastehtml/readme.md

 ## Usage
 - Output html in your clipboard to stdout: `pbpastehtml`
 - Output html in your clipboard to a file: `pbpastehtml example.html`
+- You won't see any output if you copied non-html.

 ## You'll also like...
 - `npm install cheerio-cli` - <https://www.npmjs.com/package/cheerio-cli>